centogram/icontact-api/README.md

 $ npm test
 ```

 Testing will require an iContact Pro account.
-Provide the credentials in an `.env` file, following the example in `.env.example`.
+Provide the credentials in an `.env` file, following the example in `.env.example`.  var